-The Department employs 36 teaching staff, including one professor, 9 associate professors, 24 senior instructors and four instructors.
+The Department employs 38 teaching staff, including one professor, 7 associate professors, 26 senior instructors and 5 instructors.
 All of the associate professors work on a full-time basis and hold candidate degrees, including two in pedagogy, and four in linguistics.

 The department’s staff have participated in a range of international training events and conferences.
 Examples include the masters level distance education module "Teaching Business English" in Manchester, UK, a research-based seminar on teaching business English at the Business school of Iowa State university, a masters-level distance programme module on teaching English for special purposes, offered by the School of Distance Training in Chicago, the Community Connection programme, the workshop on leadership and career development at Athlone Educational College, Ireland.
 Staff have also contributed to a range of research and methodology workshops hosted by a number of foreign academic institutions, including: Kansas State University (Manhattan, KS), University of Missouri - Kansas City, Laurence University (Kansas, USA).
 Other training events included the "Academic Writing" workshop at Bersheva University (Israel), activities hosted by the Association of foreign affairs (based in Prague, Czech Republic), the academic programmes EuroChallenge and EURECO (based in Copenhagen, Denmark), the Federation of National Associations of Teachers of Foreign Languages.

 The department is an active participant in the proceedings of the Methodology Council of the Textbook Publishing Centre under the Ministry of Education, and have served as organisers and jury members of regional subject competitions among secondary students and intra-university subject contests among economics majors.